 Sites in the Tevera Placement Database are active or previously approved sites.
 It is the student's responsibility to inquire about current affiliation agreements with the placement coordinator or to submit a request to the placement coordinator for a new affiliation agreement with their site to be completed.
 A request for a new affiliation agreement form should be completed before submission of the practicum and internship application through Tevera.
 Once this information is received the placement coordinator will work directly with the School of Allied Health Professions and the site to develop an affiliation agreement.
-A draft agreement will be created and sent by the Academic Coordinator of the Department of CRC to the administrative contact for review, if accepted, the administrative contact will sign and date the contract and send back to the Academic Coordinator of the Department of CRC.
-Then, the Academic Coordinator of the Department of CRC will send the affiliation agreement to the Contracts department for review and to be sent to the Chancellor for signature.
-After the affiliation agreement is completed by all parties, the student and site supervisor will be notified and the site will receive a copy of the signed agreement.
+A draft agreement will be created and sent by the Academic Coordinator of the Department of Counseling to the administrative contact for review, if accepted, the administrative contact will sign and date the contract and send back to the Academic Coordinator of the Department of Counseling.
+Then, the Academic Coordinator of the Department of the Department of Counseling will send the affiliation agreement is completed by all parties, the student and site supervisor will be notified, and the site will receive a copy of the signed agreement.